charlieoneill11/charlieoneill/README.md

 ### Image data
 - Pytorch training loops: convolutions and convnets. _PROJECT_: MNIST
 - Using the fastai training system: data collection and uploading, transfer learning. _PROJECT_: classifying satellite image data based on continent
-- Improving convolutional nets: residual connections and Resnet. _PROJECT_: FashionMNIST
+- Improving convolutional nets: residual connections and Resnet. _PROJECT_: FashionMNIST and CAM interpretation.
 - Fastai U-nets. _PROJECT_: Segmentation of tumours in lungs
 - Transformers for vision. _PROJECT_: compare performance with state-of-the-art CNNs
 - Object detection and YOLO5. _PROJECT_: recognising poker cards on a table